 What costs can I get help with?

-Check whether you quality for support - Household Support Grant Eligibility criteria
+Check whether you quality for support by downloading the Eligibility Criteria below.

 How will I receive the financial help?

-If you qualify, help with meeting the cost of gas, electricity and water bills will be paid direct into your bank account, up to a maximum of £250 per household.
-We may ask for evidence that you have used the money to pay the bill off.
+If you qualify, help with meeting the cost of energy and water bills will be paid direct into your bank account by way of a one-off payment of £250 per household.
+Eligible Lewes District residents will also receive a £400 top-up payment from the Cost of Living Emergency Fund subject to available funds.

 What information should I have to hand before I apply?